ryanbartley/MyResume/README.md

 MyResume
 ========

-I just don't want to host it on my website or on dropbox.
+Please click on the link to view or download my Resume.